cppitems/cppitems/items/021/item.md

 ## std::condition_variable
 Another important synchronization primitive in the standard library is `std::condition_variable`: it allows to suspend the execution of threads an notify a single or all of them if a condition becomes true.
 This can be used to avoid busy waiting of existing threads which have completed their tasks and shall be reused once new tasks are available.
 > Why can it be attractive to reuse threads for subsequent tasks?
+> - overhead when spawning a new one is >> than reusing

 The `std::condition_variable` is always used in combination with a lock, let's seen a minimal example to demonstrate it's usefulness:
 ```